-In Al-Anon we learn individuals are not responsible for another person’s disease or recovery from it.
+In Al-Anon we learn nothing we say or do can cause or stop someone else’s drinking.
+We are not responsible for another person’s disease or recovery from it.

-We let go of our obsession with another’s behavior and begin to lead happier and more manageable lives, lives with dignity and rights; lives guided by a Power greater than ourselves.
+Detachment allows us to let go of our obsession with another’s behavior and begin to lead happier and more manageable lives, lives with dignity and rights, lives guided by a Power greater than ourselves.
+We can still love the person without liking the behavior.

 - Not to suffer because of the actions or reactions of other people